-Historically, we have received an equal amount of our funding from direct government grants and Council Tax.
-However, over time this has changed, with two thirds of our funding now being received from Council Tax, increases which are subject to strict limits without going through a very expensive referendum process.
-The Government have determined a Band D Council Tax increase limit of 3% on fire and rescue authorities for 2024/25.
-Reliance on Council Tax also brings with it challenges in an area such as ours where a significant number of the properties are in Council Tax Band A or Band B. A 1% increase in Council Tax raises an additional £207,000 for the Authority whereas in other areas 1% raises significantly more.
-To further illustrate the problem a 1%, pay award costs us over £270,000 per year and other inflationary pressures are adding significant costs to the Service.
+Historically, we have received an equal amount of our funding from direct government grants and council tax.
+However, over time this has changed, with two thirds of our funding now being received from council tax, increases in which are subject to strict limits without going through a very expensive referendum process.
+The Government have notified fire and rescue authorities of a Band D council tax increase limit of £5 for 2023/24.
+Reliance on council tax also brings with it challenges in an area such as ours where a significant number of the properties are in council tax Band A or Band B. A 1% increase in council tax raises an additional £190,000 for the Authority whereas in other areas 1% raises significantly more.
+To further illustrate the problem a 1% pay award costs us over £250,000 per year and other inflationary pressures are adding significant costs to the Service.